Liberation MUSH is a A World of Darkness 20th Anniversary Edition-based role playing environment set in modern-day Los Angeles, California.

 - Characters are not allowed to set themselves unfindable, but they may have unfindable domiciles (such as bedrooms), or unfindable projects where it makes sense (hidden sanctums, sewers).
 Not even Directors can see unfindable players on +where.

 - We will never ban you, or threaten to ban you for disagreeing with us about most things.
 Threatening players out of one’s own insecurity has an immensely corrosive effect on a game’s culture.
-You will not be banned, say, for accusing a Director of cheating.
-It will be investigated.
 You will not be banned for speaking up when you witness an injustice.
 We’re all too committed to this game having a professional reputation to cover for one person’s malfeasance.

 - However: Bigoted and insensitive language or behavior on channels or in OOC communication will not be tolerated.
 It is a potentially bannable offense the first time.
 If you aren’t sure if something is ‘okay to say’ or ‘if people might take the joke wrong’, then perhaps just don’t say it.
 If you must, ask Sundance for clarity.
 Ignorance will not necessarily be accepted as an excuse.
 We do not accept racism, sexism, antisemitism, or anti-LGBTQ behavior here.
 If you have been targeted or have observed this behavior please let us know.
 Its important that people feel safe in this regard in any RL or online environment.